MatuaDoc/OnslowCollege.github.io/13dtc/compsci/fl_grammar.md

 For example, let's add a new feature to our number parser: let's add a currency symbol (``$``, dollar sign) to the front to build a currency string.

-The number parser has the following rules:
+The number parser has the following specifications:

 - it is a valid currency string only if it contains 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, a decimal point, or a dollar sign
-- there can only be one (1) decimal point or none at all
+- there can only be one (1) decimal point
 - the decimal point must have numbers on either side
 - there can be any number of digits before the decimal point
 - there must only be two (2) digits after the decimal point